XiaoSong9905/CUDA-Optimization-Guide/MemoryModel.md

 * 常见pattern

 In the “load from global, store into shared, do quadratic computation on shared data” pattern, you sometimes have to choose between noncoalesced loads or bank conflicts on stores.
 Generally bank conflicts on stores will be faster, but it’ s worth benchmarking.
 The important thing is that the shared memory loads in the “quadratic computation” part of the code are conflict-free (because there are more of these loads than either other operation).

+* performence compared with global memory

+> Reference
+>
+> 1. CUDA Developer Form About the different memories [link](https://forums.developer.nvidia.com/t/about-the-different-memories/1861/6)

+shared memory is fast even if there are bank conflicts.
+Even with 16-way bank conflicts, shared memory is dozens of times faster than gobal memory. shared memory就算是有bank conflict也比global memory要快很多

+many people get too worried about bank conflicts.
+Optimize for bank conflicts last, especially if they are only 2- or 4-way conflicts, which may take more instructions to optimize away than they cost anyway.  有些时候为了避免shared memory bank conflict从而做了很多优化，但是由于额外的增加intrinsic，导致perf反而变差